hannasage/jam-sesh/docs/anonymous-sessions.md

 }
 ```

-This is taken and put into `localStorage` before navigating you to the Jam Session main page.
+This is taken and put into a cookie before navigating you to the Jam Session main page.

 ## When is it read?